uzzielperez/uzzielperez.github.io/_posts/2021-9-12-FineTuningForThisWorld-HelpNotHelping.md

 math: true
 ---

 **A word of caution - heavy topics on Physical Degeneration, Trauma, Sexual Abuse and Suicidal Depression are discussed here.
-But I hope that some of the resources here will help you have tools to overcome your challenges or anyone you know who has them.**
+But I hope that some of the resources here will help you have tools to overcome your challenges or anyone you know who has them.
+Also a warning - that this is just stream of consciousness writing without much editing.**

 After a few weeks of experimenting with a method that made me swear I had some kind of superpowers - boundless energy that allows me to work like I did in my youth, doing 45 push ups in one go, I am experiencing a sense of plateauing and tiredness that is not well-documented in 'marketing' of the said method.
 Or it also might have been the Coke and the Chips which I said was 'an experiment to reproduce a general feeling of unwellness'.
 I successfully reproduced it!
 And went home drained after the weekend's Pride March.
 Huehuehue.
 But this week was unique.
 The one-day tiredness from the method existed in all the other weeks I didn't do Coke and Chips.
 So it was the coke and chips in particular for this week-long mild illness.